Marilyn Monroe: More than a sex symbol | DW | 31.05.2021

 She was fighting for self-determination and denouncing sexual harassment in Hollywood decades before the #MeToo era.
-The star would have turned 95 today.
+The star would have turned 95 on June 1.

 Self-determined.
 Body positive.
 Woke.